Msalter91/sei-project-one/readme.md

 The idea behind the theme is the very task itself.

 Going into my GA course, I had no programming experience.
 A good friend of mine introduced me to the concept of 'rubber duck debugging'.
 Talking to an inanimate quacker helped me work through a lot of early code bugs.
 So, armed only with my trusty yellow, semi-aquatic companion, I rode into battle against my own code.
 Slaying bugs one by one and completing the challenge.
 Instead of lasers, the player fires sunglass-clad rubber ducks, and must defeat hordes of Javascript aliens which drop bugs towards the players.

-## Game Objects

 ### The board

-The board is a 20x20 grid make using a for loop.
-Once the base grid was created.
-Barriers were added to the top and bottom to make collision detection easier for the boundaries.
+At the start, the board was a 20x20 grid made using a for loop.
+After testing, I realised that the top and bottom of the grid needed a barrier class added to facilitate collision detection.

 ![Javascript-code](/assets/readme_images/grid-generation.png?raw=true)

 ### The Aliens
 The far left cells on rows 2 to 4 are given a class of 'alien' which gives them their image.
 Three rows are generated independently on the top left hand side of the grid.
-I decided to generate the rows individually because this could allow for an 'easy mode' later on where less rows of aliens are generated in earlier levels.
+I decided to generate the rows individually because this could allow for greater customisation later on.

-### The Mothership
-The mothership (represented by a friendly little Haskell logo) is generated independently.
-The function generates the mothership after 15 seconds in level one and then a little bit quicker every subsequent level.

 ### The Player
 The middle of the bottom row is given the class of player which has a background of a panicking Fry from Futurama - my spirit animal during many of my debugging attempts.

-### The Shields
+### BONUS The Shields
 The shields positions are hard-coded into an array and once the board is generate the shields are placed into the cells that match their values.

 The shields are the part that I would like to continue working on the most - they disappear when hit by either lasers or bombs, but it would be nice to add an effect where they disappear gradually over time, or can take multiple hits.

+### BONUS The Mothership
+The mothership (represented by a friendly little Haskell logo) is generated independently.
+The function generates the mothership after 15 seconds in level one and then a little bit quicker every subsequent level.

 ## Movement